What I will learn this month in Ms. Courtney’s Class… (In addition to Montessori Work Time)

 The second week of February the children learned about all the different types of pets and how to care for them.
-To wrap the week up the children made Valentine’s Day picture frames for their moms and dads out of popsicle sticks and puzzle pieces and had a fantastic Valentine’s Day party.
+To wrap the week up the children made Valentine’s Day boxes and had a blast at their Valentine’s Day party.
 I would like to thank all of the parents who made the party possible!
-It was very successful.
+As always it was very successful.

 The third week of February the children learned how Washington was a great man, the father of our country, who led in war and peace.
 They discovered that Abraham Lincoln was also known as “Honest Abe”.
 They also talked about what they think life is like for the Obama family in the White House.

-The last week of February we did a sorting activity with different pictures of foods with a dental hygienist.
-She explained that our teeth get sad and full of tooth decay from sweets and soda and get happy, shiny and bright from brushing and eating healthy foods.
-We talked about cavities and cut a hole in an apple to show us how a little hole in your teeth can get pretty yucky inside.
-The children also took turns brushing a stained egg with real toothpaste and it turned white again.
+The last week of February we did a sorting activity with different objects of foods with a dental hygienist.
+She explained that our teeth get sad and full of tooth decay from sweets and soda and get happy and shiny and bright from brushing and eating healthy foods.

 Music (Ms. Faith)